anan44/it-starts-with-clojure/materials/4-state-in-clojure/2-storing-state-with-atom.md

 ;=> 2
 ```

-If we wa`t to add number to our atom that is easy too.
+If we want to add a number to our atom that is easy, too.
 As mentioned before,
 `swap!` can also take additional arguments that will be passed to the function